 Illustrator Fher Val has a somewhat different take.
 “Maybe 80 percent of the people that [use Kahlo's iconography] don’t know about her art or her life; maybe another 15 percent research her and discover my lovely country; and maybe the other 5 percent really want to know more and go to Mexico,” she says.
 “I’m the kind of person that likes to see the glass half full, so, if Frida is a hook, even though it’s mainstream, for me it doesn’t matters.
 Let the people know Frida, let them know her art, and let them know the incredible country she was proud of.”

 No matter how exactly you feel about the branding of the late artist, Kahlo's ubiquity has inarguably had a huge impact on the generations of artists who followed her.
-Ahead read, in their own words, what Kahlo means to them.
+And so, ahead, we chat with seven talented illustrators, painters, and sculptors about how Kahlo has affected their life and work.
+Read, in their own words, what the artist means to them.

 Hilda Palafox, illustrator

 “My high school was in the heart of Coyoacán in Mexico City, so I used to walk by La Casa Azul [Kahlo's home] almost every day.
 Later, when I started my own artistic path, I felt very inspired by her and her work, along with some other great Mexican artists such as Guadalupe Posadas or Nahui Olin.